omonimus1/blog-jade-rubick/content/posts/2021-11-22--using-a-dslr-for-video-conferencing/index.md

 ![Sony SLR webcam](sony.png)

-I do some comparisons below to the Lumina webcam as well, and added what it looks like now that I've added a lens.
+I do some comparisons below to the Lumina webcam as well, and added what it looks like now that I've added a third-party lens.

 ## Choosing a camera